The BEST Pineapple Upside-Down Cake

 Make the Topping

-- Preheat oven to 325 F. Move oven rack to middle of the oven.
+- Preheat the oven to 325 F. Move the oven rack to the middle of the oven.
 (Place a baking sheet on the bottom rack just in case juices from the cake bubble over a bit.)

 - In a deep 9.5-inch glass pie plate, add melted butter and spread out to cover the bottom.